eatmoresushi/eatmoresushi.github.io/resume.md

 - Wrote and added in-depth test cases that covered 96% of the test scenarios
 - Documented defects found on a defect tracking system and provided constructive feedback
 - Participated in troubleshooting issues to drive towards root cause identification and resolution
-- Collaborated closely with the developer team under a scrum environment
+- Collaborated closely with the development team under a scrum environment

 ### **Software Engineer in Test** `Apr 2016 - May 2018`

 _Lenovo Electronics Technology, Shanghai, China_<br>
-- Created and maintained an automation testing platform for testings on customised Android operating systems that reduced more than 90% of the testing time compared to manual testing
+- Created and maintained an automation testing platform for performance testing on customised Android operating systems that reduced more than 90% of the testing time compared to manual testing
 - Used Git to continuous integrate new performance requirements into the framework
 - Reported results against agreed performance metrics and escalated any deviations to management
 - Performed production incident analysis and resolution